 Set Up A 6.17% Interest Account With Digital Federal Credit Union (DCU)

 As for safety, DCU is a credit union that is federally insured by the NCUA (that’s the FDIC equivalent for credit unions).
-This means your money is safe and has no risk of loss (the same as money in a bank account).
+This means your money is safe and has no risk of loss (the same as money in a traditional bank account).
 DCU is also a normal bank and doesn’t require any specialized setup.
-The savings account has no fees, so this is an easy account to park $1,000 per person and let it sit.
+The savings account has no fees, so this is an easy account to park $1,000 in and let it sit.

 When you sign up for this account, make sure to save your Member ID number somewhere, as you’ll need that to set up online access.
 Otherwise, opening this account is fairly straightforward.

-DCU also offers a signup bonus of $20 if you open a free checking account.
+DCU also offers a signup bonus if you open a free checking account.
 This is probably worth doing if you’re already going to open a savings account too.
 To earn the bonus, you have to open a free DCU checking account using a referral link, then either have a direct deposit or do five debit card transactions in the same month.
+If you’re interested in getting the DCU referral bonus, I wrote a step-by-step guide that details exactly how to earn your $20 DCU referral bonus.

 Open An H-E-B Debit Card Account For 6% Interest On Up To $2,000